-By the time of Jesus, Jewish rabbis took the devotional practice of fasting and turned it into law.
+By the time of Jesus, Jewish rabbis had taken the devotional practice of fasting and turned it into law.
 They taught that righteousness required fasting twice per week.
 The Pharisees chose Mondays and Thursdays because they were market days and more people could see them.
 Fasting had become part of the religious show.

-As expected, Jesus was down on a fasting that exalts self.
+As expected, Jesus was opposed to a fasting that exalts self.
 But what did Jesus teach about fasting?
 In the Sermon on the Mount, Jesus says:

 When you fast, do not look somber as the hypocrites do...
-But when you fast, put oil on your head and wash your face, so that it will not be obvious to men that you are fasting, but only to your Father, who is unseen; and your Father, who sees what is done in secret, will reward you.
-(Matthew 6:16-18)
+But when you fast, put oil on your head and wash your face, so that it will not be obvious to men that you are fasting, but only to your Father, who is unseen; and your Father, who sees what is done in secret, will reward you (Matthew 6:16-18).

 "When you fast," not "if you fast."
-Jesus assumes that His followers will fast.
+Jesus assumes His followers will fast.
 In fact, He ties fasting to two other rhythms-giving and praying.
 Fasting is just as normal as giving and praying.
 But He emphasizes why we fast.
 We don't fast to posture ourselves as more spiritual than others.
 Instead, we fast as a posture of our heart before God.
-This motive for fasting is highlighted a few chapters later when Jesus was asked a direct question about fasting: Then John's disciples came and asked him, "How is it that we and the Pharisees fast, but your disciples do not fast?"
+This motive for fasting is highlighted a few chapters later when Jesus was asked a direct question about fasting:

+Then John's disciples came and asked him, "How is it that we and the Pharisees fast, but your disciples do not fast?"
 Jesus answered, "How can the guests of the bridegroom mourn while he is with them?
-The time will come when the bridegroom will be taken from them; then they will fast.
-(Matthew 9:14-15)
+The time will come when the bridegroom will be taken from them; then they will fast (Matthew 9:14-15).

-Jesus answers a plain question with a cryptic answer.
+Jesus answered a plain question with a cryptic answer.
 Why didn't Jesus' disciples fast?
-Jesus answers: because fasting is not appropriate when He is present, but it is appropriate when He's absent.
-So Jesus believes the rhythm of spiritual life includes both feasting and fasting.
-While disciples are face to face with God the Son, fasting is not needed.
-They are feasting on His close, personal presence.
-But when the Son ascends back to Father, Jesus' disciples will fast.
+Jesus answered: because fasting was not appropriate when He was present, but it is appropriate when He's absent.
+So Jesus believes the rhythm of the spiritual life includes both feasting and fasting.
+While the disciples were face-to-face with God the Son, fasting was not needed.
+They were feasting on His close, personal presence, but when the Son ascended back to Father, Jesus' disciples would fast.
 Why?
-Because they miss His presence.
+Because they missed His presence.